 Each employee is eligible to join the Plan as of the first pay period following completion of three months of service and the attainment of age 18 unless specified otherwise by a collective bargaining agreement.
 The Plan allows Non-Highly Compensated Employees, as defined by the Internal Revenue Service ("IRS"), to contribute up to 50% of considered compensation, as defined by the Plan and Highly Compensated Employees to contribute up to 17% of considered compensation.
 Employee contributions to the Plan up to 50% of considered compensation are allowed under certain collective bargaining agreements.
-Participants age 50 or older during the Plan year may also elect to make a "catch-up" contribution, subject to certain IRS limits (\$6,000 in 2019 and 2018).
+Participants age 50 or older during the Plan year may also elect to make a "catch-up" contribution, subject to certain IRS limits (\$6,500 in 2022 and 2021).
 The Plan allows participants to designate their contributions as either pretax contributions or Roth (after-tax) contributions.
-The Company contributes matching employer contributions equal to 100% of the employee's considered compensation.
+The Company contributes matching employer contributions equal to 100% of the employee's contribution, up to 3% of the employee's considered compensation.
 Each participant directs his or her contributions and the Company's matching contributions between the investment funds offered by the Plan, including Company common stock.